 High quality, daily phonics teaching at Tidemill Academy begins in Reception and continues throughout KS1.
 At Tidemill, the Letters and Sound phonics programme is used.
 Interventions are run to support children who may need additional support throughout the Key Stages.
 Children are taught in small groups to ensure they receive the teaching that is best suited to their abilities.
 Phonics workshops are delivered for parents to enable them to support their children at home.
 An additional phonemic awareness course for the parents of our neediest pupils is run by the Speech and Language resource base.
-A huge achievement for the school is the national Year 1 Phonics Screening Test results for 2012.
-Tidemill Academy had an 82% pass rate and came 8th in Lewisham borough out of 69 schools.
+A huge achievement for the school is the national Year 1 Phonics Screening Test results which were higher than National in 2013 (Tidemill 86%, National 69%) & 2014 (Tidemill 77%, National 74%).
+In 2015, Tidemill had a 82% pass rate; the National figure will be released shortly.

 Reading at Tidemill

 At Tidemill, we are dedicated to developing and maintaining a positive and enthused reading culture for our pupils.
 We celebrate reading through various classroom incentives including ‘Readers of the Week’.
 We also hold an annual World Book Week celebration where pupils and teachers all come to school dressed as their favourite book characters.
 The week also involves workshops, visits from published authors and book fairs.
 The costumes for World Book Day get better and better every year and our annual catwalk is quite the spectacle.